swyddfa/esbonio/code/README.md

-# Esbonio - VSCode
+# Esbonio

-Here lies the VSCode extension.
+**This extension is in early development**

+Esbonio is an extension for editing Sphinx projects.